Sri Venkateswara College of Engineering: Patents

+Grants

 Intramural Research Grant (IRG)

 SVCE funding in-house research projects to motivate and encourage young faculty into research.
-The Management announced and sanctioned Rs.3 Lakhs for three Departments each Rs.1 Lakh for the period of two years.
-Three grants (ECE/ CHE/MEC) are sanctioned by SVCE in the Academic year 2022-2023.
+The Management announced and sanctioned Rs.8 Lakhs for eight Departments each Rs.1 Lakh for the period of two years.
+Eight grants (APC/AUT/BIO/CHE/ECE/EEE/INT/MEC) are sanctioned by SVCE in the Academic years 2022-2023 and 2023–2024.

 SVCE Research fellowship

 This Fellowship for full time research scholars pursuing PhD in research Centres of SVCE.
-The Management of SVCE sanctioned 5 research fellowships for every year.
+The Management of SVCE sanctioned research fellowships for every year.
 For the first two years Rs.18000/- fellowship per month and third year the fellowship is Rs.20,000/-.
-As on date Four research scholars benefited in this scheme.
+As on date seven research scholars are benefited in this scheme.

+Intramural research grant for collaborative research with IITM

+The Management was sanctioned Rs.70,000 for intramural research grant to Mr V R Vignesh, final year BTech Chemical Engineering student for his collaborative research with IITM.
+Management approved full sponsorship for presenting his research papers in USA.
+He got admit in PhD program with full financial assistance from University of Illinois, USA.

+Research Centre of Excellence

+The following five research centres are established in SVCE.